 One of the complications of this circuit is that of the LEDs: Of the five LEDs, three of them are of the silicon nitride "blue-green" type (which includes "white" LEDs) and the other two are high-brightness red and yellow - and this mix of LED types poses a problem: How does one maintain consistent brightness over varying voltage.

 As seen in Figure 3, below, this unit is powered by a single lithium-ion cell, which can have a voltage ranging from 4.2 volts while on the charger to less than 3 volts when it is (mostly) discharged.
-What this means is that the range of voltage - at least for the silicon nitride types of LEDs, can range from "more than enough to light it" to "being so dim that you may need to strike a match to see if it's lighting up".
+What this means is that the range of voltage - at least for the silicon nitride types of LEDs - can range from "more than enough to light it" to "being so dim that you may need to strike a match to see if it's on".
 For the red and yellow LEDs, which need only a bit above two volts, this isn't quite the issue, but if one used a simple dropping resistor, the LED brightness would change dramatically over the range of voltages available from the battery during its discharge curve.

 As one of the goals of this device was to have the LEDs be both of consistent brightness - and to be dimmable - a different approach was required - and this required several bits of circuity and a bit of attention to detail in the programming.